Category: calculators

 -

-The capital asset pricing model (or CAPM) is among the most widely-used asset pricing models by stock analysts and portfolio managers.
+The capital asset pricing model (or CAPM) is a widely-used asset pricing model.
 Its popularity arises from its simplicity and elegance.
-Analysts can use it to forecast returns or to estimate the cost of equity.
-In this post, we offer a CAPM calculator and discuss the model…
+Analysts and investors use it to forecast returns or to estimate the cost of equity.
+In this lesson, we’ll explain this model together with its assumptions.
+And, you can find a handy CAPM calculator…

 -